APGorobets/zafira/docs/client_setup.md

 # Client setup

 #### Access token
 Zafira provides REST API to track test automation results (use [Swagger](http://localhost:8080/zafira-ws/swagger-ui.html) to learn API).
 You have different options of integration of your test client.
 [Carina automation framework](https://github.com/qaprosoft/carina) has integration with Zafira under the hood.
-Regardless of integration flow you selected, first of all you will need access token generated.
+Regardless of the integration flow you've selected, first of all you will need an access token generated.
 Navigate to **Username** > **Profile** in top navigation menu:

 <p align="center">
   <img src="../img/menu_profile.png">